-[NB: Although I am primarily a pacifist, I do support the noble deeds of soldiers sent off to battle because of decisions made by their government.
+[NB: Although I am primarily a pacifist, I do support the soldiers sent off to battle because of decisions made by their government.
 I wish all of our soldiers a speedy and safe return home!]

 The real war will never get in the books.
 Walt Whitman, Specimen Days and Collect